-Cut grass with approved rotary or flail machinery, rake, and removal all arisings to designated area for disposal.
-To maintain species-richness, the meadow grass areas that have been sown with a species-rich seed mix will be mown in May and September / October.
+Cut grass with approved rotary or flail machinery, rake, and removal all risings to designated area for disposal.
+To maintain species-richness, the meadow grass areas that have been sown with a species-rich seed mix will be mown in late summer/early autumn and early spring if needed (late March/early April) with the aim to create a sward with 20% area taller than 70mm.
 This will allow wildflowers to set seed.